refeed/tirith-workshop/README.md

 **condition** key in the evaluator, it will mark the evaluator as Skipped instead of Failed.

+Let's try to add a `error_tolerance` on the first evaluator and then rerun the evaluation to see what will happen.

 ## Use Case: Guardrailing Terraform deployment

 Time: 10 minutes